thelley/wordle/README.md

 * Adding more specific Assertions as test cases grow.
 * Adding more test cases for edge cases.
 * Most importantly, now that we can enter words and identify the states of the letters (correct, absent, present) we can make progress toward a wordle solver.

-cy.typeWord(word): Types a word into the Wordle input tiles. cy.checkButtonsState(word): Verifies that the button states match the expected states for a given word. cy.getTodaysSolution(): Fetches the solution for today (you may need to implement this if it's a dynamic API call). cy.navigateToGame(): Navigates to the Wordle game page.
-Additional Notes
-Modify cypress.json for specific configuration settings like base URL, environment variables, and more.
-You can add additional tests in the wordle_spec.js file or create new test files for other features.
-Conclusion
-This Cypress test framework is designed to quickly validate the functionality of the Wordle game and ensure the game behaves as expected.
-You can extend and modify these tests to suit your needs.